By Sacha Ismail

 1. You can’t have strikes without a ballot!

 Workers should have democratic control over when and how they strike.
 Clearly the Thatcher governments did not introduce a legal requirement for postal ballots in order to encourage that!
 Quite the opposite.
 Postal ballots are designed to slow down and atomise the process of deciding on action – and if possible prevent it altogether – with workers sitting at home by themselves rather than taking part in a collective process with their workmates.

 Why can’t we have online voting?
 Why can’t we have ballot boxes in workplaces?
 And in fact, ballots are not the only form of democratic decision.
 Before the anti-union laws people often voted in mass meetings.
 In fact it would be perfectly possible to combine the two – a mass meeting followed by people voting by ballot there and then.
 Sometimes a delegate meeting or conference of some sort might need to decide.
-Lastly, there may be times when workers feel or judge there is a need to simply walk out, eg in order to take quick and decisive action against some attack from their employers.
-The law should protect this right as much as possible, not outlaw it.
+There may be times when workers feel or judge there is a need to simply walk out, eg in order to take quick and decisive action against some attack from their employers.
+Or they may come out when other workers appeal to them with pickets.
+The law should protect these rights as much as possible, not outlaw them.

 These things should be decided by workers and their unions, not by the state.

 We should also note that the idea of postal ballots with extensive notifications and waiting periods is an imposition of Thatcherism.
 Even the Tory government that imposed anti-union laws in 1927 after the defeat of the General Strike did not introduce compulsory ballots.
 The idea a left Labour government would leave them in place is absurd, and an indication of how far things have shifted to the right.
 In fact that applies to many aspects of this discussion.
 We need to shift the discussion leftwards.